sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **id**: Used as a logical foreign key with the (disjoint) codeintel database.

 **indexer**: The name of the indexer that produced the index file.
 If not supplied by the user it will be pulled from the index metadata.

+**indexer_version**: The version of the indexer that produced the index file.
+If not supplied by the user it will be pulled from the index metadata.

 **last_retention_scan_at**: The last time this upload was checked against data retention policies.